History

 More than a century on, the parish council, which meets every other month, is still run by committed councillors and a dedicated clerk.
 The parish hall also still thrives and a committee continues to meet to organise events including pub nights and a Christmas party.
 The building is available to hire.

-Finally, yes, it can be chilly in the winter.
+Finally, yes, it can be chilly in the winter (try Freezing Hill Lane).
 There is not a lot to get in the way of winds when they whistle in from the west, north or east.